nrichards/Qun-mk2/README.md

 ## MIDI learning

 Assigning proper MIDI CC to your MIDI keyboard is recommended for frequently used parameters, however, you can override MIDI CC temporarily by the following operation:
+Assigning proper MIDI CC in your MIDI keyboard is recommended for frequently used parameters -- see the [Qun CC list](#supported-midi-control-numbers) for details.

+Alternatively, you can override MIDI CC temporarily and with the following simple operation:

+*Workflow: Control Qun parameters from external MIDI keyboards*

 1. In Parameter mode, press and hold the corresponding parameter button for a long time -- about 3 sec.
 For example, OSC1's Pulse Width which is button 2 in OSC1 sub-mode.
-2. Then the parameter name and value will be shown on the screen.
-Keep pressing the button another 3 sec.
+   1. See the parameter name and value shown on the screen.
+2. Keep pressing the button another 3 seconds.
-3. Send MIDI CC signal from your MIDI keyboard: Turn a knob or move a fader.
-The sent MIDI CC# will control the assigned parameter.
+3. Send a MIDI CC signal from your MIDI keyboard, e.g. turn a knob or move a fader.
+4. Release the parameter button.
+   1. This MIDI CC# has been learned.
+5. Send this MIDI CC# from your keyboard to see it control the assigned parameter.
+   1. Note that this assignment will be disabled when the device is rebooted.

-Once the parameter is assigned, then "*" mark is indicated before the CC number.
+Once the parameter is assigned, then asterisk (*) mark is indicated before the CC number.
 Original CC assignment is still working.
 It won't be affected with MIDI dumping.

 MIDI learning will take any MIDI channel.
 For example, even if you set the device to receive MIDI channel 2, MIDI learning can receive CC# for channel 3, or any other channels.

 To cancel the override, do the same operation again.

-To avoid confusion, this setting won't be saved.
+To avoid confusion, this temporary setting won't be saved.

 ## Session